 Our Jungle Treehouse

-Inside there was a cozy little sitting area with a colourful woven rug on the ground; the perfect place to settle in with a book or to simply enjoy the landscape.
-There was also a double bed with white linens (with chocolates on the bed!) and a canopy draped overtop to keep out any pesky mosquitoes.
+Inside our jungle treehouse there was a cozy little sitting area with a colourful woven rug – the perfect place to settle in with a book or to simply enjoy the landscape.
+There was also a double bed with white linens (with chocolates on the bed!) and a canopy draped over top to keep out any pesky mosquitoes.

 The experience at the Treehouse Lodge was very personalized and this meant that each couple or travelling group had their own private guide.
 Sam and I got paired with Alan as our guide and Andres as the captain of our small vessel.